Frank Murphy (Michigan legislator)

-Frank Murphy (born January 12, 1878) was a Michigan politician.
+Frank Murphy (January 12, 1878 – July 15, 1940) was an American politician in Michigan.

 Early life

 Murphy was born in Wyandotte, Michigan on January 12, 1878.
 Murphy was of Irish descent.
 His father, Frank Murphy, was a judge in this area and worked in the insurance business.

 Career

 Murphy also worked in the insurance business.
 He also worked with other businesses at different times, including the Detroit Times, a telephone company, and a gas company.
 On November 3, 1937, Murphy was elected as a Democratic member of the Michigan House of Representatives from the Wayne County 1st district.
 He served in this position until 1940.